Nicolas1203/daa/README.md

 # Implementation of Domain Aware Augmentations
-This repository contains the code of our paper titled *Overcoming Underfitting in Unsupervised Online General Continual Learning*.
+This repository contains the code of our paper titled *Domain Aware augmentations: Overcoming Underfitting in Unsupervised Online General Continual Learning*.

 ## Paper link
 Coming soon.